hofstadter-io/cuetorials.com/content/introduction/_index.md

 ### About this tutorial

 Welcome to __Cuetorials__ where you can
-_learn you some Cue for great good!_
+_learn you some CUE for great good!_
-We hope this site will help you get started with Cue and that it becomes an invaluable resource as you become more versed.
+We hope this site will help you get started with Cuelang (CUE) and that it becomes an invaluable resource as you become more versed.

 I am writing this to help you learn Cue while also learning more myself.